 If you find yourself in need of time off for treatment, you may find that you sit around pondering the consequences of your request.
-When it comes to worrying in regards to treatment, never is this more of a personal battle than you needing it off for something that unfortunately comes with a rather large stigma.
+When it comes to worrying, in regards to treatment, this is more of a personal battle that unfortunately comes with a rather large stigma.

-The first thing you need to remember is that it matters not what kind of treatment you need time off for; you should never delay the treatment and understand that your health, whether physical or mental, takes priority above everything else.
+The first thing you need to remember is that it does not matter what kind of treatment you need time off for.
+You should never delay the treatment and understand that your health, whether physical or mental, takes priority above everything else.

 It may be a scary thing for you to address, but you need to realize that when it comes to any treatment, especially treatment for addiction, this is going to be the first step you need to take in order to get to where you need to be.